Central bank liquidity swap: Euro swaps and repos

-China
+China swaps

 Since 2009, China has signed bilateral currency swap agreements with thirty-two counterparties.
 The stated intention of these swaps is to support trade and investment and to promote the international use of renminbi.
 Broadly, China limits the amount of renminbi available to settle trade, and the swaps have been used to obtain renminbi after these limits have been reached.

 In 2015, Argentina drew on the China swap line in order to bolster the country's foreign exchange reserves.
 The Central Bank of Argentina reportedly converted the renminbi received through the swap into other currencies to facilitate the import of goods, which had become difficult after Argentina defaulted on its debt in July 2014.